RicardoBrancas/ricardobrancas.github.io/_pages/about.md

 # Projects

+## ProFix

+ProFix is an ongoing project that aims to help students taking classes on Logic Programming, particularly in Prolog.
+In the first stage of this project we are surveying students to find the most common problems and difficulties with learning Prolog.

 ## FormHe

 FormHe is a tool which helps users find and fix problems in ASP programs.
 FormHe is composed of two modules: a fault localizer module and a program repair module.
 The fault localizer identifies which statements of the program need to be changed/removed, based on an exemplifying query provided by the user.
 Then, FormHe provides the user with suggestions for how to fix the identified problems using program synthesis techniques.